digidotcom/python-devicecloud/docs/filedata.rst

 on FileData paths matching certain criterion.
 The set of files matching some condition can then be thought of as a channel.

-This library seeks to make using the device cloud for both of these use cases simple and robust.
+This library seeks to make using Device Cloud for both of these use cases simple and robust.

 Navigating the FileData Store